 A nominal, nonrefundable fee is assessed to all Level I applications.

-To apply to participate in Level II or Level III training in the United States and Canada, eligible candidates must complete an online application consisting of a questionnaire.
+To apply to participate in Level II or Level III training, eligible candidates must complete an online application consisting of a questionnaire.

 A nominal, nonrefundable fee is assessed to all applications.